United Caring Services’ Men’s Emergency Night Shelter provides a safe and secure overnight haven for homeless men from 7:00 p.m. until 7:00 a.m.

 There are metal bunk beds in a dorm-type atmosphere.
 Every guest is required to shower at night.
 There is a curfew of 10:00 pm and a wake-up service for those who need to get to work on time in the morning.
 Personal belongings are limited to one 40 gallon plastic tote for each guest.
 These belongings are secure during the day when the Night Shelter is closed.
 Each guest is breathalyzed nightly upon entry.
 UCS has zero tolerance for alcohol use and/or illegal drug use on the property.

-Guests are allowed to stay up to 180 days (6 months).
-Positive, documented progress toward stability and permanent housing will allow exceptions for longer stays.
+Guests are allowed to stay up to 90 days (3 months); however, positive, documented progress toward stability and permanent housing will allow exceptions for longer stays and increase success.
 We provide some Case Management support for the men in the Night Shelter, in addition to the support they receive elsewhere, so they have the possibilities and encouragement they need to get employed, housed, and back on their feet.

 - Clean, safe, stable, and security-monitored facility.